[index]

 When the coalition was in power, before the 2022 election, there was

-already significant unease across the coalition parties about the concept
+already significant unease among coalition MPs about the concept of an

-of an Indigenous Voice.
-Members feared that it might have some of the
+Indigenous Voice.
+Some members feared that it might have some of the

 character of ATSIC, others felt that it was indecent to entrench powers in